JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ### "We don't want to waste each other's time"

-This is the most common objection I hear from recruiters who disagree with my Dreaded Salary Question advice.
+This is the most common objection I hear from recruiters who disagree with my advice on how to respond when asked for your current salary or expected salary.
 Their concern is that they'll invest lots of time—their time, hiring managers' time, HR's time—interviewing a candidate whose salary requirements exceed their hiring budget.

 Here's a typical comment on interview I did for [Glassdoor.com](https://www.glassdoor.com){:target = "blank"} about [9 Things to Never Say in a Salary Negotiation](https://www.glassdoor.com/blog/9-things-to-never-say-in-a-salary-negotiation/){:target = "blank"}: